tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 1. $F$ is finitary;
 2. $F$ weakly preserves wide pullbacks.

-The second condition deserves more explanation.
+The second condition deserves a bite more explanation.

 **Definition.** An endofunctor $F : {\bf Set} \to {\bf Set}$ is said to *weakly preserve pullbacks* if for every pullback square